Whyte & Mackay: Products

-The company sells Single Malt and Blended Scotch whiskies, Liqueurs, and Vodkas.
-Their brands include the W&M blends; Dalmore, Jura, and Fettercairn single malts; Glayva liqueur; and Vladivar Vodka.
+The company sells Single Malt and Blended Scotch whiskies, Liqueurs, Brandy, Cognac and Sherry.
+Their brands include:

+Single Malt Whiskies: Dalmore, Fettercairn, Jura and Tamnavulin.

+Blended Whiskies: Whyte & Mackay, The Woodsman, Shackleton, John Barr and Claymore.

+Also in their portfolio: Nemiroff Vodka, Fundador Brandy, Wildcat Gin, Glayva Liqueur, Harveys Sherry, Camus Cognac and The Whisky Works.

 In August 2010, it was reported that Whyte & Mackay would replicate a supply of whisky discovered in Antarctica from a 1907 expedition of Antarctic explorer Ernest Shackleton's supplies.
 The 11 bottles of whisky recovered were of the Mackinlay brand, and Whyte and Mackay now oversee those distilleries.

 On 14 October 2010, Whyte & Mackay sold two bottles of their 64-year-old Dalmore Trinitas malt whisky for £100,000 each.
 According to the master distiller, only three bottles of this whisky were ever made, and it cannot be made again.